marvel-nccr/quantum-mobile/custom/README.md

 - Quantum ESPRESSO 7.5: `pw.x`, `ph.x`, `pp.x`, ...
 - Siesta 5.4.2: `siesta`, `tbtrans`, `vibra`, ...

+VESTA for structure visualisation — desktop icon, or `VESTA` from any terminal.

 Python notebook environment — double-click the JupyterLab icon on the desktop.
 A terminal opens, JupyterLab starts, browser launches automatically.
 The `Python (asesma)` kernel includes `numpy`, `scipy`, `matplotlib`, `ase`, `dftpy`, and `qepy`.

 You can also start the environment from the terminal: